craigbalding/craigsnotes/linux.md

 Kernel
 ------

-Create a kernel config file with only the modules loaded for the current system:
+To speed up kernel compilation, create a kernel config file with only the modules loaded for the current system:

 `make localmodconfig`

-Note: To merge configs from multiple machines see [Stackoverflow answer](http://stackoverflow.com/questions/11470447/trying-to-find-all-the-kernel-modules-needed-for-my-machine-using-shell-script)
+Note: To merge configs from multiple machines see this [Stackoverflow answer](http://stackoverflow.com/questions/11470447/trying-to-find-all-the-kernel-modules-needed-for-my-machine-using-shell-script)